iterative/dvc.org/content/docs/command-reference/repro.md

   for example with subdirectories containing a separate pipeline that can be reproduced independently.

-- `-R`, `--recursive` - determines the stages to be reproduced by searching each target directory and its subdirectories.
+- `-R`, `--recursive` - determines the stages to reproduce by searching each target directory and its subdirectories.
 If there are no directories among the `targets`, this option is ignored.